apache/cordova-docs/www/docs/en/6.x/reference/cordova-cli/index.md

 |----------|--------------
 | create | Create a project
 | help <command> | Get help for a command
-| telemetry | Turn telemetry collection on or off

 ## Project Command List